ModelInference/texada/README.md

 -----------------------

 Texada comes with a stand-alone web-server that allows you to interact with the command-line tool through a web browser.

-For an example of this interface, try the deployed [Texada service](http://bestchai.bitbucket.org/texada/).

 To install the web-server you'll need: